By Graham Williamson, Corey Scholefield

 Project Plan - a document that describes a project; it will usually include a scope statement, schedule, resource plan, communications plan, and quality plan

-Task - lowest-level of defined activity; multiple tasks will typically be grouped into stages of project phases
+Task - lowest-level of defined activity; multiple tasks will typically be grouped into stages or project phases

 Characteristics of a Project Manager

-In the IT sector, a project manager is often seen as having little authority over staff or project stakeholders.
+In the IT sector, a project manager often has little authority over staff or project stakeholders.
 They are expected to bring a project in on time and within budget with minimal assistance from upper management and minimal visibility within the organization.
-In reality, a project manager needs sufficient authority and resources to monitor and manage their project adequately.
-They also need regular communications with a steering committee consisting of representatives from upper management.
+In reality, a project manager needs sufficient authority and resources to adequately monitor and manage the project.
+They also need regular communications with a steering committee consisting of representatives from upper management with the necessary authority to assign resources and remove roadblocks.

 Two prime characteristics are essential to a project manager: